chaoticgd/vutrace/README.md

 - vutrace: The GS packet parser assumes that the data transfer to the GS is instant.
 - vutrace: Parsing of REGLIST primitives is not supported.
-- patch: The version of PCSX2 that is supported is a bit out of date.
 - patch: Traces don't start and end on vsync so it doesn't always trace an entire frame.
 - patch: The framebuffer dumps aren't synced with the VU state dumps.